NikhilKalloli/agents/README.md

 **LangGraph has emerged as the dominant framework for building production-ready AI agent systems**, with over 21 major companies across diverse industries adopting it as their primary agent orchestrator.
 The framework's popularity stems from its unique ability to create stateful, multi-agent applications with sophisticated control flows, human-in-the-loop capabilities, and robust error handling—capabilities that traditional linear frameworks like LangChain cannot match[^1][^2].

-## What is LangGraph?

-LangGraph is a **stateful, orchestration framework** built by LangChain that enables developers to create sophisticated AI agents using graph-based architectures[^1].
-Unlike traditional chain-based approaches, LangGraph allows for cyclical workflows, conditional routing, and complex multi-agent interactions, making it ideal for production-grade applications that require reliability, observability, and control[^2].

-### Key Architectural Advantages

-**Graph-Based Control Flow**: LangGraph represents workflows as directed graphs where each node is an agent or function, and edges define the flow of information[^3].
-This enables complex decision trees, parallel processing, and iterative refinement cycles that are impossible with linear chains[^4].

-**State Management**: The framework provides automatic state persistence across interactions, allowing agents to maintain context and memory throughout long-running processes[^5].
-This is crucial for applications requiring continuity across multiple interactions or async operations[^6].

-**Human-in-the-Loop Integration**: Built-in support for human intervention at any point in the workflow, with the ability to pause execution indefinitely for approval or correction[^5].
-This feature is essential for production systems where human oversight is required.

 ## Industry Leaders Using LangGraph

 ![Distribution of Companies Using LangGraph by Industry](https://pplx-res.cloudinary.com/image/upload/v1751462841/pplx_code_interpreter/644b09fd_f2dw7n.jpg)